radiolondra/Test-SW-Lifetime/README.md

 All browsers render Service Workers inactive after a certain period of time (5 seconds, 30 seconds, 5 minutes), which depends on the type of browser and its version.

-After this period of time, whatever service worker becomes inactive and no longer responds to any events or features such as timeouts and intervals.
+After this period of time, whatever service worker becomes inactive and could no longer respond to any events or internal features such as timeouts and intervals.

 **Test-SW-Lifetime** is an extension created to test (on any browser) a method for *extending the life of a Service Worker indefinitely*.